The Data Modeling Round

 What if I do not finish drawing the schema?+

 Get the fact table grain and the main dimensions on the board.
 Verbalize the rest.
-The interviewer is grading your reasoning, not your drawing speed.
+The interviewer is assessing your reasoning, not your drawing speed.
 A clear partial diagram with a clear verbal completion beats a rushed full diagram.